axolotl-ai-cloud/axolotl/README.md

   dataset:
     - path: s3://path_to_ds # Accepts folder with arrow/parquet or file path like above.
 Supports s3, gcs.
       ...

+  # loading from a public url
+  # The url must be a direct link to a file.
+The format is json (which includes jsonl) by default, unless you change the `ds_type` option.
+  dataset:
+    - path: https://some.url.com/yourdata.jsonl # Accepts folder with arrow/parquet or file path like above.
+Supports s3, gcs.
+      ds_type: json # this is the default, see other options below.
   ```

 - loading